Macedonian Ruins

 The Prophet Daniel (in chapter 9:24) was told that Seventy weeks (of years) "have been decreed for your people and your holy city, to finish the transgression, to make an end of sin, to make atonement for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy and to anoint the most holy place."

 It is known that 69 of those 70 weeks have been fulfilled to the point of Jesus' crucifixion.
-The last week of years (1 week is 7 days which symbolizes 7 years) will commence when Jesus is finally recognized as the Messiah.
-The purpose of that week is to finally complete God’s discipline on Daniel’s people—Israel, Jacob’s children.
+The last week of years (a week of 7 days symbolizes 7 years) will commence when Jesus is finally recognized as the Messiah.
+The last week's purpose is to finally complete God’s discipline on Daniel’s people—Israel, Jacob’s children.
 As with the preceding 69 weeks, this last week is a time of hardship designed to bring Israel to repentance as they acknowledge their sin.

 Earth’s timeline is governed by Israel’s covenant relationship with God.